LoubatonAv/Hosty/README.md

 * MongoDB

-### About
+### About the project and myself
-This project was developed by me together with 2 other talented students, however, I took some time after the course to improve learn and add more functionality and responsiveness to the app eager and motivated to see what more can I achieve and see the final result of a big project.
+This project was developed by me together with 2 other talented students, however, I took some time after the course to improve ,learn ,add more functionality and responsiveness to the app.
+I was eager ,motivated to see what more can I achieve and learn from this project and eventually see the result of a big project.

 ### Why Airbnb?